 Boost project success rate – Implementing process improvement techniques helps manage business processes more effectively.
 Efficient management of processes results in higher project success rates.

 Improve business agility – Keeping up with the increasing pace of business operations requires improvements to the processes.
 Processes need to be agile and flexible to keep up with growing market demands.
 The right process improvement steps help improve the agility and flexibility of business processes.

-Gain a competitive edge – If an organization is not continuously improving, it is highly likely that it falls behind the competition.
-It is important to regularly review existing business processes and make appropriate improvements for enhancing process performance.
+Gain a competitive edge – If an organization is not continuously improving, it likely falls behind the competition.
+It is important to regularly review existing business processes and make appropriate improvements to enhance process performance.

 Improve operational efficiency – Streamlined processes help maintain order and consistency of business operations.
 Continuous improvement of business processes eliminates redundancies and bottlenecks, which in turn improves operational efficiency.